Buddhas of Bamiyan: Process of destruction

+Current status (2002–present)

 Though the figures of the two large Buddhas have been destroyed, their outlines and some features are still recognisable within the recesses.
 It is also still possible for visitors to explore the monks' caves and passages that connect them.
-As part of the international effort to rebuild Afghanistan after the Taliban war, the Japanese government and several other organisations—among them the Afghanistan Institute in Bubendorf, Switzerland, along with the ETH in Zurich—have committed to rebuilding, perhaps by anastylosis, the two larger Buddhas.
+As part of the international effort to rebuild Afghanistan after the Taliban war, the Japanese government and several other organisations—among them the Afghanistan Institute in Bubendorf, Switzerland, along with the ETH Zurich—have committed to rebuilding, perhaps by anastylosis, the two larger Buddhas.
 The local residents of Bamyan have also expressed their favour in restoring the structures.

 In April 2002, Afghanistan's post-Taliban leader Hamid Karzai called the destruction a "national tragedy" and pledged the Buddhas to be rebuilt.
 He later called the reconstruction a "cultural imperative".

 In September 2005, Mawlawi Mohammed Islam Mohammadi, Taliban governor of Bamyan province at the time of the destruction and widely seen as responsible for its occurrence, was elected to the Afghan Parliament.
 He blamed the decision to destroy the Buddhas on Al-Qaeda's influence on the Taliban.
 In January 2007, he was assassinated in Kabul.

 Swiss filmmaker Christian Frei made a 95-minute documentary titled The Giant Buddhas on the statues, the international reactions to their destruction, and an overview of the controversy, released in March 2006.
 Testimony by local Afghans validates that Osama bin Laden ordered the destruction and that, initially, Mullah Omar and the Afghans in Bamyan opposed it.

 Since 2002, international funding has supported recovery and stabilisation efforts at the site.
 Fragments of the statues are documented and stored with special attention given to securing the structure of the statue still in place.
 It is hoped that, in the future, partial anastylosis can be conducted with the remaining fragments.
 In 2009, ICOMOS constructed scaffolding within the niche to further conservation and stabilization.
 Nonetheless, several serious conservation and safety issues exist and the Buddhas are still listed as World Heritage in Danger.